-Babe and I have been together for more 67 years.
+Babe and I have been together for more than 69 years.
 We have celebrated amazing, beautiful days and we have mourned great tragedies.
 We have held hands and shared dinners, taken walks and talked about our day, always together through thick and thin.
 We have created many, many memories.

 But after all these years, my most vivid memory is of Babe looking up at me the first time our eyes met.
 It is that memory that always brings a smile to my face, and one that Babe also carries in her memories.

 It is the memory of falling head over heels in love, and knowing that we would protect, cherish and nurture that love no matter what.

 We now have a large family.
 We have children, grandchildren and great grandchildren.
 We also have each other.